-5. Get off at Barangay Cartagena (at the corner of the road going to Punta Bulata)
+Alight at the corner of the road going to Punta Bulata.

 You know you’re at the right place when you see a bunch of motorcycles parked along the highway and there’s a Punta Bulata sign at the corner.
 If you get confused, don’t hesitate to ask.

 6. Take a Habal-Habal (Motorcycle Ride) to the Resort

 This is the long and rocky part.
 From where the bus will drop you off, take a motorcycle ride to Punta Bulata.

 It will be a bumpy ride.
 Trust me.
 BuUuUuMPY.
 Imagine riding a motorcycle on 4.5 kilometers of unpaved, rocky, up-down, oh-shit-what-am-I-doing-here, I’M-GONNA-DDDIIEEEEEE kind of road.
 It was an adrenaline pumping ride.
 Just hold on tight and make sure your backpack hugs your back perfectly.